The rates of growth in an acylindrically hyperbolic group: The set of growth of subgroups

 The lemma implies:

 We prove: \begin{thm} Let $G$ be a group that is hyperbolic relative to a collection of subgroups $\{P_1, \cdots, P_n\}$.
 Suppose $G$ is not virtually cyclic, and not equal to $P_i$ for any $i$.
-Suppose each $P_i$ is f.g. and equationally Noetherian.
+Suppose each $P_i$ is finitely generated and equationally Noetherian.
 Then $\Theta_{{\rm non-elem.}}(G)$ is well-ordered. \end{thm} \proof It suffices to argue that $\Theta_X(G)$ is well-ordered.
-For that, we apply Proposition \ref{6.2} to the action of $G$ on $X$.
+For that, we apply Theorem \ref{6.2} to the action of $G$ on $X$.
 We already checked the assumptions in the proof of Theorem \ref{rel.hyp.growth}, except that Lemma \ref{Xie} holds for subgroups.
-Namely, there is $M$ such that for any finite set $S\subset G$ such that $\<S\>$ contains a hyperbolic isometry on $X$, thten $S^M$ contains a hyperbolic isometry.
+Namely, there is a constant $M$ such that for any finite set $S\subset G$ such that $\<S\>$ contains a hyperbolic isometry on $X$, then $S^M$ contains a hyperbolic isometry.
 But this is true and the argument is identical to the proof of \cite[Proposition 5.1]{X}, and we omit it.